mdavis-xyz/staves-typst/README.md

 # Staves (Typst Package)

-This Typst package is used to draw musical key signatures.
+This Typst package is used to draw musical scales.

 See `docs.typ` for usage information.